mwakad/box-office-movie-insights/README.md

 ## Business Recommendations
-**1. Focus on High-Returning Genres:** Prioritize top-performing genres like Mystery, Horror, Comedy, Music, Animation, Romance, Adventure, and Action which demonstrated the highest average profits.
+**1. Focus on High-Returning Genres:** Prioritize top-performing genres like Drama, Mystery, Comedy which demonstrated the highest average profits.

 **2. Optimize Release Timing:** Schedule major releases in Summer, and Winter when average profits are comparatively higher compared to Fall and Spring.